 Direct one of our state offices, and help to protect the places we love and promote the core environmental values most Americans share: Clean air to breathe, clean water to drink, and clean energy to power our lives.

-We’re expanding our state directing team to have a presence in 33 states, and we’re looking for highly qualified, driven and passionate candidates to run nine of our state offices, and direct the environmental program in those locations.
+We’re expanding our state directing team to have a presence in 33 states, and we’re looking for highly qualified, driven and passionate candidates to run ten of our state offices, and direct the environmental program in those locations.

 Program: Run our in-state program participating in and overseeing policy development, research and messaging.